Italo-ap/sientia-modules-predictive-predictive_power_evaluation/README.md

-# Welcom to Sientia Predictive Power Evaluator 👋
+# Welcome to Sientia Predictive Power Evaluator 👋

 **The fastest way to assess the predictive potential of a data problem in the industry**